 I think the best part of Haus Hostel is how cozy it is and with all the natural light coming in you can’t help but feel at home.
 The next best thing is the multiple lounge/common areas that include reading nooks, a rooftop lounge and a greenhouse lounge.
 This hostel is situated in a historic building and the staff is known for being very helpful and friendly.

-Brick Haus Hostel is pricer but that’s because it’s the first 5-star hostel in Chiang Mai.
+Mad Monkey Hostel Chiang Mai is pricer but that’s because it’s the first 5-star hostel in Chiang Mai.
 You can’t go wrong here with fabulous rooms and access to a pool.
 Plus the location is outstanding, it’s close to Warorot Market, Thapae Gate, Sunday Walking Street and Flower Market.
 Restaurants and temples are only a couple of minutes away and the Night Bazaar is a 5-minute walk away.
 Private rooms are available with queen sized beds and dorms range from 4 to 12 beds.

 Price: Dorms from $7